lachrymator/RF-Score/rescoring2/README.md

 Therefore, the % of complexes where the pose with the best model 3 score also has the lowest RMSD is 39 / 195 = 20%.

-### Rescoring docking poses on dataset 2
+### Rescoring docked poses on dataset 2

-Having the test set docked by Vina, the number of complexes where the pose with the lowest Vina score has RMSD < 2.0 is 219 (219 / 382 = 57%), and the numbers of complexes whose ith (i=0,1,...,9) docking pose has the lowest RMSD are as follows:
+Having the test set docked by Vina, the number of complexes where the pose with the lowest Vina score has RMSD < 2.0 is 219 (219 / 382 = 57%), and the numbers of complexes whose ith (i=0,1,...,9) docked pose has the lowest RMSD are as follows:

 * |RMSD1 = RMSDmin| = 208
 * |RMSD2 = RMSDmin| = 52